 Ineligible crops include livestock and dairy products (including eggs); range grasses, feed crops such as barley, corn, hay, oats, alfalfa, millet, flaxseed; food grains such as rice, rye and wheat; oil crops such as soybean and sunflower; tofu; and marine or freshwater fish/shellfish.
 Learn more about ineligible crops.

 The New York Farm Viability Institute has released a Request for Proposals (RFP) for the 2020 Specialty Crop Block Grant (SCBG) cycle.
-Applications are being accepted through February 9, 2020.
-If you are interested in implementing a project aimed at increasing the profitability of an eligible specialty crop statewide, please visit the links below.
-Eligible applicants include the following:
+Applications were accepted through February 9, 2020.

 Our Department anticipates that the USDA will officially announce New York's share of funding in Fall 2020.
 Please visit the following links to access the RFP and review additional details regarding the SCBG program.